Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

   <figcaption>MyAccessID Own profile information to add ssh public key.</figcaption>
 </figure>

-After registering the key, there can be a couple of hours delay until it is synchronized.
+After registering the key, there can be a about 15 minutes delay until it is synchronized.
+After that your new SSH key should be recognized and accepted by LUMI login nodes.

 ## How to log in